praveen3411/Razer-Clone/razer-project/src/docs/ProjectUpdations.md

 * Till now we have completed all the Routes, We have finished all the 75 Pages Routes everything is working fine.
 I have checked all the routes.

+* 01/05/23, Today i have developed the Offer Component and also seperated the routes into single page and i have mapped each and every page